-2. Such complaints shall be managed according to the internal procedures of the Agency.
+2. Such complaints shall be managed according to the External Stakeholder Perception Management Procedure (PRO_SPM_001).

-3. Members of the public are also entitled to lodge those complaints with the European Ombudsman in accordance with article 228 of the TFEU7 and the Statute of the European Ombudsman8.
+3. Members of the public are also entitled to lodge those complaints with the European Ombudsman in accordance with article 228 of the TFEU8 and the Statute of the European Ombudsman9.